RenanMomesso/React-Typescript/README.md

 # Home Page

-- it will show an cover image, title, summary of the show and a list of it episodes
+- it will show a cover image, title, summary of the show and a list of it episodes

 # Episode Page